eddyluursema/modeltrain/DCCNext/README.md

 ![sgNext1TABInterface10Aspects](./images/sgNext1TABInterface10Aspects.PNG)

 The aspects after BLANK have not been configured.
 Yet RocRail knows the other aspects.
 Click on the signal in the RocRail interface.
-All 10 aspects are visible.
+All 10 aspects are visible (with the technical aspect number agian being 1 lower so in this configuration from 0 to 9).

 ![RocRailGUIaspect2](./images/RocRailGUIaspect2.PNG)